-The intern will work closely with both the Corporate and Foundation & Government teams.
+The intern will work closely with the Corporate Relations team.
 Corporate Relations is comprised of two areas: Corporate Membership, an annual program designed to provide member companies exceptional access to the MFA’s collections, exhibitions, and exclusive VIP and networking events; and Corporate Sponsorship, which works closely with corporate donors who partner with the Museum in support of exhibitions, programs, and events to provide a high-level of visibility and benefits.
-The Foundation and Government Relations team raises funds for the MFA's exhibitions, public programs and many other activities by soliciting grants from private and corporate foundations as well as government agencies.

-The departments seek an enthusiastic intern to assist with various projects including prospect research, general correspondence and mailings.
-The intern will also participate in the Digitization Project, which consists of scanning donor files and indexing the documents for a secure database.
+The team seeks an enthusiastic intern to assist with various projects including prospect research, general correspondence and mailings.
 This internship requires excellent attention to detail and superior organization skills, as well a friendly, outgoing, yet professional demeanor.
-The selected interns will gain firsthand exposure to the development and maintenance of corporate, foundation and government sponsorships and partnerships.
+The selected intern will gain firsthand exposure to the development and maintenance of corporate partnerships.

-• Experience with and interest in data/database management
+- Experience with and an interest in data management

-• General knowledge of, or interest in, local business community
+- General knowledge of the local business community

-• Ability to commit a minimum of 10 hours weekly (within M-F, 9 am-5 pm framework) for the spring semester, January-May, 2015
+- Ability to commit a minimum of 10 hours weekly (within M-F, 9a-5p framework) through mid December

 10.00 hours per week